Research Innovation Hub / Research Methodology

 The IF-THEN-BECAUSE Structure

-Criteria for a Good Hypothesis
+Criteria for a Well-Formed Hypothesis

-FalsifiableData could potentially disprove it (Popper's criterion)
+FalsifiableEmpirical data could potentially disprove it (Popper's criterion of scientific demarcation)

 Variable Identification